Saurav-S-Purushothaman/clojure_exercises/README.md

 # Learning clojure
- - scritps I wrote in clojure to learn it.
+ - Scritps I wrote in clojure to learn the language and functional programming.

 ### Note:
+ - Each clj can be considered as sections of each topics.
- - programming-clojure.clj contains the important contents of the book programming clojure
+ - "programming-clojure.clj" contains the important contents of the book programming clojure